Easy DIY fireplace hearth update with concrete skimcoat, so you can get a new look without demolition.

 And the fact that I could update my hearth to look more modern for under $100 – and that the DIY project was so easy – is crazy to me!

-Even better, there was no demolition involved.
+All of us were able to update our fireplaces easily because there was no demolition involved.
 So often, making your own fireplace hearth might involve jack hammers, crow bars and lots of elbow grease.
 But not this fireplace makeover!